 Healthcare reform: Industry ponders next move in new reality

-WASHINGTON – With a stroke of President Barack Obama’s pen, the HME provisions included in the Senate’s healthcare reform bill became law this morning.
+WASHINGTON With a stroke of President Barack Obamas pen, the HME provisions included in the Senates healthcare reform bill became law last week.

 H.R.
-3590, passed by the House of Representatives on Sunday, packs a punch: It will, among other things, expand Round 2 of national competitive bidding to another 21 cities and eliminate the first-month purchase option for standard power wheelchairs.
+3590, passed by the House of Representatives March 21, packs a punch: It will, among other things, expand Round 2 of national competitive bidding to another 21 cities and eliminate the first-month purchase option for standard power wheelchairs.

-The Senate now takes up a reconciliation bill also passed by the House on Sunday that contains proposed changes to H.R.
+Also last week, the Senate and House passed a reconciliation bill that contains changes to H.R.
 3590.
 The only one related to HME: a revised tax on manufacturers of medical devices.
 It proposes a 2.3% tax, rather than a 2.9% tax, on Class I, II and III devices beginning Jan.
-1, 2013.
+1, 2013, rather than 2011.

 Other HME provisions in H.R.
 3590:

 *Competitive bidding pricing will be implemented in every metropolitan statistical area (MSA) by 2016.

 *A 2% payment increase for product categories included in Round 1 of competitive bidding will be eliminated in 2014.

 *A mandatory compliance program will be required for all providers, including HME providers.